khalid-naami/khalid-naami.github.io/blog/2026-06-04-imec-corridor-us-china-india-iran-clash.md

 ---

-*For investors looking to hedge systemic risk and diversify assets during times of heightened geopolitical conflict, exploring precious metals and wealth preservation solutions through [Augusta Precious Metals](https://eurodongold.com) offers a stable alternative.
-Additionally, for real-time geopolitical risk modeling and quantitative options analysis, access the advanced tools on the [Dashboard Options](https://dashboardoptions.com/) platform.*
+*For real-time geopolitical risk modeling and quantitative options analysis, access the advanced tools on the [Dashboard Options](https://dashboardoptions.com/) platform.*